aj4abinjacob/Git-Notes/README.md

 ### Source code management (SCM)

-git init - To initialize a git repository git Status - To see if any files have been updated git clone - To clone a remote repository git log - To see the commits done by the user git log --oneline - To see short logs
+git init - To initialize a git repository <br />
+git Status - To see if any files have been updated <br />
+git clone - To clone a remote repository<br />
+git log - To see the commits done by the user<br />
+git log --oneline - To see short logs<br />
+git log -stat -To see detailed log<br />
+git log -patch -To see much more detailed info with the lines added/deleted<br />